 Consumer brand perception can change in an instant.
 Here are the top five reasons why your audience could flip, and what you can do to change it.

-Perhaps the biggest blow to brand perception comes from product defects or service failures, especially if they cause a disaster.
+First,perhaps the biggest blow to consumer brand perception comes from product defects or service failures, especially if they cause a disaster.
 For example, Boeing faced substantial criticism and backlash in 2019 after many of its aircraft malfunctioned.
 These concerns were compounded by the revelation that leadership may have been able to take steps to prevent the disasters.

 For smaller companies, a malfunctioning product could all but take them out of the market.
 Online reviews are a major part of consumer research in today’s climate.
 It’s crucial that brands maintain an active presence online so they can respond to negative feedback immediately to maintain a consistent message and proactive approach to problems.